Best Cheap Home Insurance Companies in North Carolina (2026)

 Lightning strikes on private property are also responsible for thousands of claims in North Carolina every year.

-On average, insurance claims involving lightning cost North Carolina homeowners just over $11,500 per incident.
+On average, insurance claims involving lightning in North Carolina average just over $13,818 per incident.
 The most serious incidents involve fires started by a lightning strike, while the most common are usually ground surges that overload electronics and appliances plugged into the home.

 Homeowners insurance covers most kinds of damage that lightning can inflict on your property.
 However, the amount you actually get from insurance for lightning-related losses depends on your ability to prove the cause of damage.
 This can be easier for fires or stricken trees than for ground surges.